grafana/agent/docs/sources/flow/getting-started/migrating-from-static.md

 ### Debugging

-1. If the convert command cannot convert a [Static] mode configuration, diagnostic information is sent to `stderr`.
+1. If the convert command cannot convert a[Static](ref:static) mode configuration, diagnostic information is sent to `stderr`.
 You can use the `--bypass-errors` flag to bypass any non-critical issues and output the Flow mode configuration using a best-effort conversion.

-   {{% admonition type="caution" %}}If you bypass the errors, the behavior of the converted configuration may not match the original [Static] mode configuration.
+   {{% admonition type="caution" %}}If you bypass the errors, the behavior of the converted configuration may not match the original[Static](ref:static) mode configuration.
 Make sure you fully test the converted configuration before using it in a production environment.{{% /admonition %}}

    {{< code >}}